schmitty890/styleguide/README.md

 # [Styleguide name]

-## Purpose :crystal_ball:
+# Purpose :crystal_ball:

 [Styleguide name] is [name] CSS style guide.
 Influenced by frameworks like Basscss, [Styleguide name] uses immutable, atomic CSS classes to rapidly prototype and develop features, providing consistent styling options along with the flexibility to create new layouts and designs without the need to write additional CSS.
 Additionally, a few globally-reusable HTML and CSS components are available to help new apps spin up quickly without having to reinvent the wheel each time (with more on the way).

-To view a more readable version of this markdown, copy and paste it in https://stackedit.io/app
+:exclamation: To view a more readable version of this markdown, copy and paste it in https://stackedit.io/app :exclamation:

 # Getting Started

-- Fork or clone the GitHub repo to your machine.
+- Fork or clone the repo to your machine.
 - Ensure that you npm, node, mocha and gulp installed on your machine.
 - In your terminal, navigate to the cloned directory. `npm install` the dependencies and run `gulp`